cantwellnc/developer-challenge/README.md

 ## Caduceus
 ![An image of Hermes with the caduceus.](hermes_with_caduceus.jpeg)

 Caduceus is a system for reporting + querying medical malpratice information.
 It allows easy, transparent, and governable information exchange between health entities (medical boards, hospitals, individual practices, etc.), and allows peers to query the malpractice history of a given doctor across health entities in different states.
+It also provides an interface for doctors registering for medical licenses in new states, and the validity of their registration is determined by a smart contract on-chain.

 Usage: